-- 5.8 The institution avoids undue dependence on part-time faculty, adjuncts, and graduate assistants to conduct classroom instruction.
-Institutions that employ a significant proportion of part-time, adjunct, clinical or temporary faculty assure their appropriate integration into the department and institution and provide opportunities for faculty development. - 5.9 In a faculty handbook or in other written documents that are current and readily available, the institution clearly defines the responsibilities of faculty and the criteria for their recruitment, appointment, evaluation, promotion, and, if applicable, tenure.
-Such policies are equitable and compatible with the mission and purposes of the institution; they provide for the fair redress of grievances, and they are consistently applied and periodically reviewed. - 5.10 Faculty are demonstrably effective in carrying out their assigned responsibilities.
+- 5.8 The full-time/part-time composition of the faculty reflects the institution's mission, programs, and student body and is periodically reviewed.
+The institution avoids undue dependence on part-time faculty, adjuncts, temporary appointments, and graduate assistants to conduct instruction.
+Institutions that employ part-time, adjunct, clinical or temporary faculty assure their appropriate integration into the department and institution and provide opportunities for faculty development. - 5.9 The institution's academic organization and governance structures and policies reflect the composition and variety of faculty appointments. - 5.10 In a faculty handbook or in other written documents that are current and readily available, the institution clearly defines the responsibilities of faculty and the criteria for their recruitment, appointment, evaluation, promotion, and, if applicable, tenure.
+Such policies are equitable and compatible with the mission and purposes of the institution; they provide for the fair redress of grievances, and they are consistently applied and periodically reviewed. - 5.11 Faculty are demonstrably effective in carrying out their assigned responsibilities.
 The institution employs effective procedures for the regular evaluation of faculty appointments, performance, and retention.
 The evaluative criteria reflect the mission and purposes of the institution and the importance it attaches to the various responsibilities of faculty, e.g., teaching, advising, assessment, scholarship, creative activities, research, and professional and community service.
-The institution has equitable and broad-based procedures for such evaluation applying to both full- and part-time faculty, in which its expectations are stated clearly and weighted appropriately for use in the evaluative process. - 5.11 Faculty accept the responsibility for ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations, and that considerations of program improvement are informed by a shared understanding of what and how students are learning in the program. - 5.12 The institution provides its faculty with substantial and equitable opportunities for continued professional development throughout their careers.
+The institution has equitable and broad-based procedures for such evaluation applying to both full- and part-time faculty, in which its expectations are stated clearly and weighted appropriately for use in the evaluative process. - 5.12 Faculty accept the responsibility for ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations, and that considerations of program improvement are informed by a shared understanding of what and how students are learning in the program. - 5.13 The institution provides its faculty with substantial and equitable opportunities for continued professional development throughout their careers.
 Such opportunities are consistent with and enhance the achievement of the institution's mission and purposes.
-Faculty accept the obligation to take advantage of these opportunities and otherwise take the initiative in ensuring their continued competence and growth as teachers, scholars, and practitioners. - 5.13 The institution protects and fosters academic freedom of all faculty regardless of rank or term of appointment. - 5.14 The institution has a statement of expectations and processes to ensure that faculty act responsibly and ethically, observe the established conditions of their employment, and otherwise function in a manner consistent with the mission and purposes of the institution.
+Faculty accept the obligation to take advantage of these opportunities and otherwise take the initiative in ensuring their continued competence and growth as teachers, scholars, and practitioners. - 5.14 The institution protects and fosters academic freedom of all faculty regardless of rank or term of appointment. - 5.15 The institution has a statement of expectations and processes to ensure that faculty act responsibly and ethically, observe the established conditions of their employment, and otherwise function in a manner consistent with the mission and purposes of the institution.